clojure-emacs/cider-eval-sexp-fu/README.md

 ## Install

-The package is not yet available in [MELPA][] repositories.
+The package is available in [MELPA][].

-Check back soon for news.
+If you have MELPA in your `package-archives` variable, just use

+    M-x package-install RET vi-tilde-fringe-mode RET

-You can easily install it by opening `cider-eval-sexp-fu.el` in Emacs and call `package-install-from-buffer`.
+If you don't, open `vi-tilde-fringe.el` in Emacs and call `package-install-from-buffer`.

 ## Usage